kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/mailbox-controller.md

 APIExport and is authorized to read its view.
-Another client config is needed to give read/write access to all the mailbox workspaces, so that the controller can create `APIBinding` objects to the edge APIExport in those workspaces; this should be a cliet config that is able to read/write in all clusters.
+Another client config is needed to give read/write access to all the mailbox workspaces, so that the controller can create `APIBinding` objects to the edge APIExport in those workspaces; this should be a client config that is able to read/write in all clusters.
 For example, that is in the kubeconfig context named `base` in the kubeconfig created by `kcp start`.
 Finally, the controller also needs a kube client config that